-- (1) Coordination with other Maintenance Activities (e.g., NSY, RMC, SUPSHIP, AIT, Ordnance Alteration (ORDALT) or TEMPALT Installation Teams) through an authorized MOA.
+- d.
+NSA Responsibilities.
+These responsibilities include but are not limited to: - (1) Coordination with other Maintenance Activities (e.g., NSY, RMC, SUPSHIP, AIT, Ordnance Alteration (ORDALT) or TEMPALT Installation Teams) through an authorized MOA.
 NSA representative must sign MOA(s) as assurance that any civilian contractor requirements detailed in the MOA are contained within applicable contracts. - (2) Single point of contact for the LMA and shipboard personnel. - (3) Verify completion of work for milestones, key events, end of availability, availability departure report based on documentation provided by all maintenance activities. - (4) Based on the amount of work accomplished, the NSA may also assume the role of the LMA per paragraph 2.1.2 of this chapter. - (5) For CNO availabilities, the NSA must: - (a) (For NSY only) Also serve as the LMA. - (b) Participate in all work definition, planning and completion conferences. - (c) Facilitate planning efforts.
 Ensure detailed planning and integration of the work package is accomplished to provide a schedule that incorporates the work and testing of all organizations involved in the availability.
 The schedule must address work definition, key events, ship-checks, job summary, material preparations and strategy preparations.
 Identify milestones with sufficient detail to measure intermediate progress toward each key event.
 Ensure orientation briefings and training are conducted as necessary so that personnel understand applicable project processes and requirements.
-Identify their appropriate points of contact. - (d) Prior to Fast Cruise, Sea Trials and availability completion, verify all authorized work has been completed unless waived.
-For work performed by contractors, ensure all provisions of the contract have been fully executed. - (e) During work execution, review all changes to specifications and work items impacting propulsion plant or designated areas of nuclear powered ships to ensure requirements are met. - (f) Participate in critiques and problem investigations (e.g., Trouble Reports) as necessary. - (g) Participate in Quality of Service Council (QoSC) per chapter 3, of this part and volume. - (6) For alterations installed by AITs, the NSA, as provided in Table 2-1, as required by reference (n) must: - (a) Monitor the effectiveness and the quality of AIT managers' execution of Quality Assurance oversight responsibilities by assessing their execution of Quality Assurance oversight responsibilities and by
+Identify their appropriate points of contact.

-- Quality Sampling.
-Request Qualification Records as needed in support of spot checks. - (b) Perform inspections of surveillances, on a sampling basis, and use the sampling evidence to indicate conformance or nonconformance with NAVSEA requirements.
-Document nonconformances per reference (n). - (c) Participate in SF AIT In-Briefs and SF and NSA Out-Briefs.
+- (d) Prior to Fast Cruise, Sea Trials and availability completion, verify all authorized work has been completed unless waived.
+For work performed by contractors, ensure all provisions of the contract have been fully executed. - (e) During work execution, review all changes to specifications and work items impacting propulsion plant or designated areas of nuclear powered ships to ensure requirements are met. - (f) Participate in critiques and problem investigations (e.g., Trouble Reports) as necessary. - (6) For alterations installed by AITs, the NSA, as provided in Table 2-1, as required by reference (b) must: - (a) Monitor the effectiveness and the quality of AIT managers' execution of Quality Assurance oversight responsibilities by assessing their execution of Quality Assurance oversight responsibilities and by Quality Sampling.
+Request Qualification Records as needed in support of spot checks. - (b) Perform inspections of installations, on a sampling basis, and use the sampling evidence to indicate conformance or nonconformance with NAVSEA requirements. - (c) Conduct AIT In and Out briefs and coordinate with the AIT Manager and Ship's Force to ensure satisfactory completion of alterations. - (d) Receive copies of Integrated Logistics System products from the AIT and verify they were properly distributed. - (e) Ensure completion reports are issued and for any work not accomplished, assure a Current Ship's Maintenance Project (CSMP) Job Control Number is issued.